TonGarcia/scala-jvm-starter/README.md

 1. Check how recursive really works (all first recursive step is called first before compute the next step, that is why it is better than LOOPS):
 ![How recursive calls work](https://github.com/TonGarcia/scala-jvm-starter/blob/master/imgs/how_recursive_works.png?raw=true)
 1. IF MEMORY STACK OVERFLOW CHECK RECURSION.SCALA (TAIL RECURSIVE), use annotation @tailrec to check if the method is recursive
+1. Scala class = Class in any language, but changing class to object = SINGLETON INSTANCE

 # Installation